 So, while some Christmases have been amazing over the years, several Christmases have often passed me by.
 In telly, if you’re not working in November you’re unlikely to be working in December.
 And so if you have a contract that finishes late in the year you may have had quite a few weeks out of work by Christmas, with no sign of any work for some weeks to come so the whole frivolity from everyone else who is breaking up for a two-week beer fest can be quite depressing.

 Back in December 2017, as D and I took up our invitations, and stepped into the local golf club, festooned with tinsel and sparkly wall hangings, it was like stepping into a scene in a movie.

 Occasionally, as we live our new lives in this small town, the ‘normality’ of life hits me.
 Working in telly I have never really been part of a community before, working away means you will never live the day to day that most of the population experience.

 This was one of those times.
 The ‘normality’ of Christmas hit me like a punch from an inflatable Santa.
-The tacky decorations, the Christmas meal (my veggie version was lasagne, which is hilarious) and then the music.
+The tacky decorations, the Christmas meal (my veggie version was lasagne, of course, which was hilarious in its complete lack of imagination) and then the music.
 Oh my goodness the music!
 The cheesy Christmas tunes, the crowds dancing.
 Halfway through the night I stepped out of myself and took just long enough to take in the scene, such a contrast from the cool telly parties I’d been to.
 Just a bunch of everyday people of all different ages whose lives focused around this small town, living and working and being, alongside each other.

 I pledged, then and there, that this year, we would have a work’s Christmas party night.